Abhichat01/Layoffs-analysis-sql/README.md

-# 📊 Layoffs Data Analysis (SQL Project)
+# 📊 Global Layoffs Analysis (SQL + Power BI)

 ## 🔍 Project Overview
-This project analyzes global layoffs data using SQL to uncover trends, patterns, and key business insights.
+This project analyzes global layoffs data using SQL for data cleaning and exploratory data analysis (EDA), and Power BI for building an interactive dashboard.
-The dataset was cleaned and transformed before performing exploratory data analysis (EDA).

 ---